 - Biologic therapies: Biologic therapies neutralize certain proteins, which results in decreased inflammation in the intestinal tract.
 Examples include antitumor necrosis factors, such as certolizumab, and anti-interleukin-12 drugs, such as ustekinumab.

 - Other medications: Doctors may sometimes prescribe drugs to treat specific symptoms or reduce complications.
 For example, they may recommend antibiotics for infections, acetaminophen for mild pain, and loperamide to slow severe diarrhea.

 If a person has severe symptoms, a doctor may advise them to rest their bowel for at least a few days and possibly up to several weeks.

 Bowel rest involves consuming certain liquids that contain nutrients while refraining from eating anything.
 Doctors may recommend that some people take the liquids through a feeding tube or intravenous tube rather than drinking them.

 In addition to medications and bowel rest, many individuals need surgery to reduce the symptoms of the disease and treat complications.
-The NIDDK notes that doctors may advise surgery for the following:
+The

 - Intestinal obstruction: This term describes a blockage in the small or large intestine.